Charli Taft

-Charlotte Taft (born 3 September 1991) professionally known as Charli Taft, is a British singer and songwriter.
+Charlotte Taft (born 3 September 1991), professionally known as Charli Taft, is a British singer and songwriter.

-She released her debut single "Pieces" in 2015 and has since been writing music for various Western artists and South Korean artists, most notably for groups under S.M.
-Entertainment, who also produced a single for her in 2017.
+She released her debut single "Pieces" in 2015 and has since been writing music for various Western artists and South Korean artists, most notably for groups under SM Entertainment, who also produced a single for her in 2017.
 She regularly collaborates with her husband Daniel "Obi" Klein in producing and composing music.

 Early life

-Charlotte Taft was born in Liverpool, Merseyside, England, to parents who both taught music at Liverpool Community College.
+Charlotte Taft was born in Liverpool, England, to parents who both taught music at Liverpool Community College.
 Taft, the oldest of two children, was raised in what she calls "a very vibrant, musical household" which influenced her to pursue a career in music.
 From her childhood, she had aspirations to enter the music industry and sang at local talent shows and concerts.
 She appeared on a Disney Channel show when she was 12, singing on national television for the first time.
 At age 15, she was writing songs for herself which she stated she started performing for "anyone who would listen".

 Taft attended Merchant Taylor's school and St. Edward's College and then completed her degree at the Liverpool Institute for Performing Arts.
 There she won the Beatles Songwriting Prize and gained a first class honours degree in performance.
 She was chosen to meet Paul McCartney for a private one-to-one songwriting tutorial.
 Taft then moved to London to look for work and later joined teams in Scandinavia as a hired writer.